 We were incorporated on March 31, 2011 as Adelt Design, Inc. to manufacture and market carpet binding art.
 Production and marketing of carpet binding art never commenced.
-On November 20, 2014, we adopted amended and restated articles of incorporation, thereby changing our name to CLS Holdings USA, Inc. Effective December 10, 2014, we effected a reverse stock split of our issued and outstanding common stock at a ratio of 1-for-0.625 (the "Reverse Split"), wherein 0.625 shares of our common stock were issued in exchange for each share of common stock issued and outstanding.
+On November 20, 2014, we adopted amended and restated articles of incorporation, thereby changing our name to CLS Holdings USA, Inc. Effective December 10, 2014, we effected a reverse stock split of our issued and outstanding common stock at a ratio of 1-for-0.625 (the "Reverse Split"), wherein 0.625 shares of our Common Stock were issued in exchange for each share of Common Stock issued and outstanding.

-On April 29, 2015, the Company, CLS Labs and the "Merger Sub" consummated a merger, whereby the Merger Sub merged with and into CLS Labs, with CLS Labs remaining as the surviving entity.
-As a result of the merger, we acquired the business of CLS Labs and abandoned our previous business.
+On April 29, 2015, the Company, CLS Labs and the Merger Sub consummated the Merger, whereby the Merger Sub merged with and into CLS Labs, with CLS Labs remaining as the surviving entity.
+As a result of the Merger, we acquired the business of CLS Labs and abandoned our previous business.
+As such, only the financial statements of CLS Labs are included herein.